Regina-uriel/Regina-uriel/README.md

 **Regina-uriel/Regina-uriel** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:
+-->

+I'm a junior devloper/trainee of PMT, the largest mass transit and logistic company in West and Central Africa with over 3,000 vehicles and 5,000 manpower.
+I am also a student ofUniversity Of Nigeria Nsukka(U.N.N).

+I have 3 months experience as a junior developer,writing software,and developing businesses with these technologies:

+- Languages: Javascript, HTML5, CSS3, Typescript, java
+- Frameworks: Angular, React
+- Tools: Terraform, Git.

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...